SSL/TLS Vulnerabilities: What You Need to Know

 Protection

-- Modern browsers have mitigations, but server-side fixes are more reliable
+- Modern browsers include client-side mitigations, but server-side fixes are more reliable

 DROWN (CVE-2016-0800)